eudaimyst/turn-based-pattern-toy-models/README.md

 Source code for visualizations is located in `/src` (Svelte + D3).

+Copilot Instructions

+For all automated code assistance, see:

+▶ COPILOT.md
+ — full development constraints, guardrails, and module requirements for this repository.

 This repository is intended for conceptual exploration and educational visualization.
 It is not a scientific modeling tool.